-Here are some terms and phrases used at the Belfast Co-op that some may not find familiar.
+Here are some terms and phrases used at the Belfast Community Co-op.
 Some are unique to our Co-op, others are used throughout the cooperative world, while others are used throughout the natural foods and grocery industry.

 Board of Directors